Adding citations and references

 How to enable Overleaf’s auto-complete

-Select the Overleaf Menu, browse to Auto-complete, and ensure it is set to On.
+1. Browse to Editor > Auto-complete, and ensure the toggle is set to enabled.

 Image showing how to configure Overleaf's autocomplete feature